-- 13.11.4 The Committee will submit a prioritized list of projects to the President of the college who will be responsible for granting final approval after consultation with the appropriate Dean.
+- 13.11.3 The Committee will screen the preliminary proposals.
+Faculty members whose preliminary proposals are acceptable may be requested to submit detailed proposals for final approval. - 13.11.4 The Committee will submit a prioritized list of projects to the President of the college who will be responsible for granting final approval after consultation with the appropriate Dean.
 Such approval shall be granted or denied within 15 school days of receipt after all of the project documentation has been submitted. - 13.11.5 Selection for extended leaves will be governed by a) potential of future service to the District and students; b) relative merits of application; and c) seniority. - 13.11.6 Applicants whose requests have been denied by the Committee shall be informed, in writing, of the reasons for denial. - 13.11.7 It is the intent of this program to fund a reasonable mix of short and long-term projects as well as extended leaves. - 13.12 APPLICATION PROCEDURES FOR SHORT-TERM PROJECTS: Eligible faculty initiate the selection process by submitting a proposal to the Professional Development committee.
-The proposal will include: a) an estimated budget; b) a plan for replacement of the faculty member (if necessary); c) a brief statement of purpose; and d) a plan for sharing the results of the activity.

-13.13 APPLICATION PROCEDURES FOR LONG-TERM PROJECTS AND EXTENDED LEAVES:

-Eligible faculty must submit a proposal to the Professional Development Committee by the mid-semester preceding the commencement of the project.
+The proposal will include: a) an estimated budget; b) a plan for replacement of the faculty member (if necessary); c) a brief statement of purpose; and d) a plan for sharing the results of the activity. - 13.13 APPLICATION PROCEDURES FOR LONG-TERM PROJECTS AND EXTENDED LEAVES: Eligible faculty must submit a proposal to the Professional Development Committee by the mid-semester preceding the commencement of the project.
 Each application must be accompanied by a) an outline of the planned project, program, activity or work experience including a statement of purpose and objectives; b) a description of the activities involved; c) a plan for sharing or applying the result of the activity; and d) an estimated budget and a plan for replacement of the faculty member.